 The efficiencies of filters are rated on a scale of 16, known as MERV ratings.
 MERV stands for Minimum Efficiency Reporting Value.
 This number tells the user, under the least efficient conditions, how well the filter is designed to capture contaminants.

-To help explain the scale of this system, these are some typical MERV ratings and how they correspond to efficiencies.
+To help explain the scale of this system, these are some common MERV ratings and how they relate to efficiencies.
 This is only a guide, so be sure to read the filter manufacturers’ information when purchasing specific filters.

 Rating Average Filtration Efficiency